MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 ### Optimize data management

 Data management is the process of storing, moving, and securing workload data.
 By optimizing data management, you can align spending to data priority and derive more value from your data.
-Consider the following data management strategies.
+Consider the following strategies for data management.

 #### Optimize data lifecycle management

-Data lifecycle management is the process of managing data throughout its lifecycle.
+It's important to manage data throughout its lifecycle.
 Stages of the lifecycle include data creation (or acquisition), storage, usage, sharing, retention, and disposal (deletion or archiving).
 The goal of data lifecycle management is to optimize data storage solutions while complying with relevant regulations and policies.

 Data storage has three critical cost components: